Skip to main content

 The Application Process from Start to Finish

-Days 5–10 — property valuation.
-The lender instructs a valuer.
-Most cases under 70% LTV use a desktop valuation, completed within 24–48 hours.
+Days 5–10 — Property valuation.
+The lender instructs a valuation of your property.
+The majority of second charge cases use a desktop or automated valuation, completed within 24–48 hours.
+A physical inspection may be required in certain circumstances or at higher LTVs.

-Days 10–15 — first charge consent.
-Your existing mortgage lender is notified and asked to consent to the second charge.
-This is usually a formality but can take 5–10 working days.
+Days 10–15 — First charge consent progressing.
+Your existing mortgage lender processes the consent request.
+This is usually a formality but can take 5–10 working days depending on your lender.

 Risks and Protections